finaIity/karabinerv1/README.md

 # karabiner
-first project in rust, creating a password generator for CLI. should work on macOS and Linux, probablyt not going to make it windows-compatible
+First project in rust, creating a password generator for CLI. should work on macOS and Linux, probablyt not going to make it windows-compatible

+Clone repo & use 'cargo build' to compile and 'cargo run' to start the program.

 Goals for this project:
   1. Generate password ✅